 “Company” means Farmacy plc (Company registration number 05899807) whose Registered Office is at Farmacy Services Centre Sleaford Road, Dorrington, Lincoln, LN4 3PU and includes any associated or subsidiary companies owned by the Company or in which the Company has a controlling interest and any business carried on by any business or division of the Company.

 “Conditions” means the conditions set out in this document and “Condition” means any one of them.

-“Contract” means a contract for the supply of Services made between the Company and a Customer to which these Conditions apply.
+“Contract” means a contract for the supply of Goods and/or Services made between the Company and a Customer to which these Conditions apply.

 “Customer” means the customer of the Company or of any agent of the Company.